mbrukman/why-svelte/readme.md

 It can change its runtime strategy without any changes to components, holistically transforming both the runtime and the user’s code.
-Modern webdev commonly pairs a runtime-only framework with a non-ui compiler like Babel.
+Modern webdev commonly pairs a runtime-only framework with a non-UI compiler like Babel.
-Svelte has a higher degree of freedom and unlocks power by integrating the two.
+Svelte has a higher degree of freedom and unlocks power by integrating the two as a UI component compiler.

 Simply put, compilers have access to flexibility and power that runtime-only frameworks lack —